Nonequilibrium crossover in the supercritical region from quench dynamics: Discussion

-Importantly, this phenomenon does not rely on the specific details of the holographic model.
-Its physical mechanism can be attributed to the universal interplay among symmetry breaking, first-order phase transitions, and quench processes in Ginzburg–Landau theory: as long as the system features an energy barrier and the quench endpoint lies in the unstable region of the spinodal region, topological defects act as nucleation sites for phase separation and induce constant-velocity invasion in fast quench process.
-This mechanism is expected to be broadly applicable to classical fluids, quantum gases, and even black hole physics.
+Importantly, the phenomena studied here do not depend on the specific details of the holographic model.
+The underlying physical mechanism can be attributed to symmetry breaking, phase separation, and quench dynamics.
+For systems without symmetry breaking, the supercritical crossover point can be identified by the time at which inhomogeneous structures appear most rapidly after the quench.
+For systems that involve both symmetry breaking and phase separation, the invasion velocity, which simultaneously contains the effects of both processes, can be used to determine the location of the supercritical crossover.
 Notably, recent nonequilibrium experiments by Lee et al. \cite{Lee2025} on supercritical fluids observed analogous long-lived cluster structures, providing experimental support for the supercritical phase separation mechanism.
 Moreover, the invasion effect does not necessarily require topological defects to be triggered.
 Refs.~\cite{PhysRevE.48.2861,Scheel2017} demonstrate that interface boundaries can also induce invasion.
 Therefore, for systems without symmetry breaking, it is in principle still possible to probe the properties of the supercritical region via the invasion velocity.
-It is worth noting that in quantum systems, this nonequilibrium method has also been employed to study supercritical crossovers \cite{Wang:2024yqt}.
-However, our process originates from the mixing of two phenomena, namely symmetry breaking and phase separation, and thus contains more information in principle.

-In summary, we have defined a new crossover line in the supercritical region from the perspective of nonequilibrium dynamics, revealing that even in the supercritical regime where ``no phase transition'' occurs, dynamical evolution can still exhibit distinct subphase behaviors.
+In summary, from the perspective of nonequilibrium dynamics, we have defined two new crossover lines in the supercritical region for two different scenarios.
+This reveals that even in the supercritical region where no phase transition occurs, the dynamical evolution can still exhibit distinct subphases.
 This finding not only broadens our understanding of supercritical subphases but also provides an actionable bridge between theoretical models and experimental observations.
 Future work may verify this result through numerical simulations in other systems, test the universality of this crossover line across diverse physical systems, and carry out corresponding experiments to validate the predictions made here.